Is Meta a Buy Now – forecast for META shares in 2026

 Zuckerberg noted that DeepSeek is a new competitor in this market.
 At the same time, the decline in demand for computing resources (GPUs) is by no means certain, as running AI models still requires substantial computing power, especially given the scale of Meta’s operations.

-Meta Platforms, Inc. Q1 2025 earnings results
+Meta Platforms, Inc. Q1 2025 financial results

 • Revenue: 42.31 billion USD (+16%)